User Guide#

 Post Processing and the Simulation API#

 • The Simulation class and its Configuration allow users unfamiliar with Python to run the simulation library with minimal code.
-This was the primary design choice for the model: to create a configuration-based model to enable users with nearly any level Python exposure.
+This was the primary design choice for the model: to create a configuration-based model to enable users with nearly any level of Python exposure.

 Environmental Considerations#

-• Windspeed (m/s) and wave height (m) for the duration of a simulation (user-provided, hourly profile)
+• Wind speed (m/s) and wave height (m) for the duration of a simulation (user-provided, hourly profile)

 • Reduced speed periods for animal migrations.
 This is primarily an offshore-focused feature, but can be defined at the simulation, port, or servicing equipment level using the following three variables: reduced_speed_start, reduced_speed_end, and reduced_speed (km/hr).
 This translates to a maximum speed of reduced_speed being enforced between the starting and ending dates each year of the simulation.
-For more details, see the documentation pages for the environment, port, unshcheduled servicing equipment, or scheduled servicing equipment.
+For more details, see the documentation pages for the environment, port, unscheduled servicing equipment, or scheduled servicing equipment.

 • Prohibited operation periods.
-This dictates periods of time where a site or port may be inaccessible, or when a piece of servicing equipment should not be allowed to be mobilized/dispatched.
+This dictates periods of time when a site or port may be inaccessible, or when a piece of servicing equipment should not be allowed to be mobilized/dispatched.
 Similar to the speed reduction periods, non_operational_start and non_operational_end dictate an annual date range for when servicing equipment can't be active, or a port or the whole site is inaccessible.
-The same documenation pages as above can be referenced for more details.
+The same documentation pages as above can be referenced for more details.

 System and Subassembly Modeling#